alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Bridge tables have uses other than for dimension attribute hierarchies.
     - A fundamental tenet of dimensional modeling is to decide on the grain of the fact table, and then carefully add dimensions and facts to the design that are true to the grain<sup>pg 245</sup>.
 You do not want to change that grain<sup>pg 246</sup>.
     - When faced with multi-valued dimensions, there are two basic choices: a positional design or bridge table design<sup>pg 246</sup>.
         - Positional designs have named columns for each attribute.
-Attractive because the multivalued dimension is spread out into named columns that are easy to query and deliver fast query performance<sup>pg 275</sup>, but are not scaleable, and too many possibilities results in many nulls<sup>pg 246</sup>.
+Attractive because the multi-valued dimension is spread out into named columns that are easy to query and deliver fast query performance<sup>pg 275</sup>, but are not scaleable, and too many possibilities results in many nulls<sup>pg 246</sup>.
 Columnar databases are well suited to these kinds of designs because new columns can be added with minimal disruption<sup>pg 247</sup>.
 When the list of attributes is bounded and reasonably stable, a positional design is very effective<sup>pg 255</sup>.
         - Bridge tables are recommended when the number of different attributes grows beyond your comfort zone, if new attributes are added frequently and whenever the number of variables is open-ended and unpredictable<sup>pg 247</sup>.
 They are powerful and remove the scaleability and null value problems with positional designs because the rows in the bridge table exist only if they are needed, but the resulting table design requires a complex query that can be beyond the normal reach of BI tools<sup>pg 246</sup> and bridge tables should be buried within a canned BI application<sup>pg 274</sup>.
 An open-ended, many-valued attribute can be associated with a dimension row by using a bridge table to associate the many-valued attributes with the dimension<sup>pg 288</sup>.
     - Can also represent partial or shared ownership, in a 'percent ownership' attribute<sup>pg 219</sup>, and accommodate slowly changing hierarchies with the addition of start and end effective date/time attribute (making sure to constrain on these attributes to prevent double-counting)<sup>pg 220</sup>.
     - Disadvantages of bridge tables: require more ETL work to set up and more work when querying<sup>pg 223</sup>.